 - Wellness and Personal Health

-Students travel within Portage county utilizing door to door services with PARTA.
+Families work together with VisionQuest staff to determine an appropriate and sustainable transportation plan for their student’s unique needs.
 Students practice real-world skills by calling and scheduling rides, and communicating with drivers and community members as they travel on a realistic, affordable option to employment and community settings each week.